shanejeremich/crwn-clothing/README.md

 You can find the deployed project at [Crown Clothing](https://crwn-clothing-v1.herokuapp.com/).

 This application is a react app that demostrates a demo build of a clothing store called Crown Clothing.
 Crown Clothing uses Firebase as its database and user authentication and for payments, we are using Stripe.
+For state management we are using Redux.
 This application is hosted on Heroku.

 ### Features to Add to next Release